sabiransari1/safar-server/README.md

 - _Product Management:_ Effortlessly add, update, and remove products from the catalog.
 Categorize and organize products for easy discovery.

-- _User Authentication:_ Secure user registration and authentication to ensure a safe shopping environment.
-Allow customers to manage their profiles and track their order history.
+- _User Authentication:_ Secure user registration and authentication to ensure a safe environment.
+Allow customers to manage their profiles and track their produc history.

-- _Shopping Cart_ and Checkout: Enable customers to add products to their cart, proceed to checkout, and complete their purchases securely.
+- _Favorite_ and Checkout: Enable customers to add products to their favorite list, proceed to checkout, and complete their purchases securely.

-- _Order Processing:_ Efficiently handle order fulfillment, shipment tracking, and payment processing for a seamless customer experience.
+- _Order Processing:_ Efficiently handle order fulfillment, and payment processing for a seamless customer experience.

 - _Inventory Management:_ Track product availability, stock levels, and handle restocking processes.